adessoSE/jekyll2cms/README.md

 If it is not changed the current image on docker hub is overwritten.

 # Questions?
-In general, we do not provide any official support for this software.
-If you have any questions, feedback or issues, create an issue on GitHub or write a mail to devblog[replace with the at-sign]adesso.de.
+We do not provide any official support for this software.
+You can however create an issue in this repository if you have any questions, feedback or technical difficulties.
+You can also reach us at devblog[replace with the at-sign]adesso.de.